-The best inflation valves for an inflatable packboat aren’t the simple bungs you find on an airbed or an old Semperit.
-Nor the twist valves off a Feathercraft Java or an old Alpacka.
+The best inflation valves for an inflatable packboat aren’t the bungs you find on an airbed or an old Semperit.
+Nor the thin, twist cap stems off a Feathercraft Java or an old Alpacka.

-What you want are one-way valves like the high-presure ones off on white water rafts, pictured left and copied by many.
-Like a car-tyre valve, one-way operation as well as a secure fitting are the key, so what pumps in doesn’t push back at your or escape when you remove the inflation hose.
+What you want are one-way valves.
+Like a car-tyre valve, one-way operation as well as a secure seal are the key, so what pumps in doesn’t push back or escape when you remove the inflation hose.
 Found on cheaper IKS and packrafts Boston valves are simple and effective for lower pressures.
 More below.

-I’ve found these types of valves to be reliable on all my IKs although this Gumotex 410C owner didn’t.
+I’ve found these valves reliable on all my IKs, although this Gumotex 410C owner didn’t.
 Once in a while – or after the boat is new – you may want to check the valve is screwed tight against the fabric with the valve spanner, right.
-They’re useful too for removing the valve (or a PRV; see below) should it play up.
+They’re also useful for removing the valve (or a PRV; see below) should it play up.

 Low-pressure valves for packrafts

-I’ve learned to be careful not let an IK get too hot out of the water.
-On a warm day you can feel the side tubes tighten like a drum.
-This of course happens to be good for paddling efficiency but isn’t good for the seams or an I-beam floor or the sewn seams of a cheap shell&bladder IK.
+I’ve learned the hard way to be careful and not let an IK get too hot when out of the water.
+On a hot day you can feel the more exposed sidetubes tighten like a drum.
+This of course happens to be good for rigidity and paddling efficiency but isn’t good for the seams or an I-beam floor or the sewn seams of a cheap shell&bladder IK.

-The air in an IK can also get cooled, for example when pumping up on a hot day and then putting in a cool river: a normal scenario.
+As mentioned, the air in an IK can also get cooled, for example when pumping up on a hot day and then putting the boat in a cool river: a normal scenario.
 Cold air contracts (loses volume/pressure).
-Because you want the boat to be as rigid as possible, after inflation it’s worth topping up once the boat has got wet; splashing helps cool the sides.
-Topping up – or tempering – optimises rigidity and with something like a Sunny or Solar 410C you need all you can get.
-In the same way, pumping up your boat in way sub-freezing temps and then putting it on water which actually ‘heat’ it up, though this is a less likely scenario.
+Because you want the boat to be as rigid as possible, after initial inflation it’s worth topping up again once the boat is in the water; splashing helps cool the sides.

-The higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the baking sun and it would safely purge and then feel a bit soft once cooled down back in the water.
-Picture left – Incept PRV test with the protective cap removed and purging correctly through the centre.
-Right, a PRV being resealed after leaking from the edges – shown below.
-This was because I failed to check their tightness after buying the boat, as recommended by the manufacturer.
-My Gumotexes never needed such tightening in many years ownership.
-I ended up fitting side chamber PRVs to my Gumotex Seawave to run higher pressures but protect it fully.
+My higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the Sahara and it would safely purge then feel a bit soft once cooled down back in the water.
+Picture above: Incept PRV test with the protective cap removed and purging correctly through the centre.